Learning Outcomes

 A tenant under a lease with a qualified covenant against alterations wishes to install a new heating system, which is more energy-efficient and suitable for their business needs.
 The landlord refuses consent without giving a specific reason.
 Advise the tenant.

-Answer: The installation of a new heating system is likely an 'improvement' from the tenant's point of view.
+The installation of a new heating system is likely an 'improvement' from the tenant's point of view.
 Section 19(2) LTA 1927 applies, meaning the landlord cannot unreasonably withhold consent.
-The landlord's refusal without reason is likely unreasonable.
-The tenant could seek a court declaration that consent is being unreasonably withheld.
+A blanket refusal without property‑related reasons is likely unreasonable.
+The tenant should submit detailed proposals (specifications, method statements, compliance with building regulations) and, if refusal persists, seek a declaration from the court that consent is being unreasonably withheld.

 Exam Warning